Clean myself: 0

 YTLH: 0

 Since when were contorni referred to as sides?
 Even Marks & Spencer do it now.
-It’s one of those words that someone in marketing brought back from their holidays in America and now every shitty business has adopted it and forced it into the shopper’s lexicon.
+It’s one of those words that someone in marketing brought back from their holidays in America, and now every shitty business has adopted it, and forced it into the shopper’s lexicon.

-My last day of independence for a while, I was trying to buy a ready meal – is that what they’re called? – one where all the cooking’s done for you and you just heat it up.
-You get a starter, a main dish, a pudding and a bottle of wine for under six guineas.
-It’s made in Chad, and most of it is derived from the offal of reptiles but it’s jolly good value.
-Most of the options on display looked far worse than you could make at home, had you the know-how, technique, ingredients, and I cannot stress this part of it too strongly, the will to do so.
-I had chosen a lamb shank, universally acknowledged to be an awkward dish to do yourself on account of it not being seen on any TV shows – it’s a bit too Northern Casserole-ish sounding I suppose.
-Like Hot Pot.
-They don’t do that either.
-They must be perceived as a lower orders thing by TV executives – until earthy-bucolic comes back round in fashion again, of course.
+Most of the options on display looked like they had either come from the inside of another animal, or had been made by a domestic science remedial class; you could make them at home, had you the know-how, technique, ingredients, and I cannot stress this part of it too strongly, the will to do so.
+I had chosen a lamb shank, universally acknowledged to be an awkward dish to prepare yourself on account of it not being seen on any TV shows; – it’s a bit too Northern Casserole-ish sounding, I suppose.
+Like Hot Pot; they don’t do that either.
+They must be perceived as a lower-orders thing by TV executives – until earthy-bucolic comes back round in fashion again of course.

-I take my dignity in my hands and engage the assistant.
-‘There is no vegetable dish to go with this.’
+I take my dignity in my hands and engage the assistant: ‘There is no vegetable dish to go with this.’

-She replies, ‘have you looked through the sides?’ and I tell her that’s what I’ve been doing for the last half hour and that all of them are inappropriate.
+She replies, ‘Have you looked through the sides?’ and I tell her that’s what I’ve been doing for the last half hour and that all of them are inappropriate.
 She helps me trawl through the options again but I can tell that she doesn’t know what they are and what they do.

-‘What about this?’ she asks, showing me a Mediterranean vegetables with a basil dressing.
+‘What about this?’ she asks, showing me Mediterranean vegetables with a basil dressing.
 I didn’t answer but I think I conveyed negativity.

-‘The thing is,’ she says, ‘you won’t get the meal deal, if you don’t take a side.’
+‘The thing is,’ she says, ‘You won’t get the meal-deal, if you don’t take a side.’

 I thank her, and I turn to thank God that I am not made of what makes her.